 Suppose AI can dissect conversations and rate their quality.
 Then, it is perhaps not far-fetched to imagine AI being able to create customer profiles based on dialogue.
 It may include their business names, addresses, contact points, and more.
 These can count as valuable and workable sales leads.

 Not just that, but AI may be able to initiate complete projects based on customer requirements and specifications so that human resources come in only to process the requests.
-Or if not, then it provides the Customer Support Agents with the information collected to aid them in finding the right solution to their problems.
+Or if not, then it provides the Customer Support Agents with the information collected, including the customer’s VoIP number, to aid them in finding the right solution to their problems.